"Some critics...say that by no means the least important aspect of good arrangement is that a

 rises to the level of being taken into consideration, by us or by the

 listener.
-So it is with much of the ancient history as it has come down to us.
+So it is with much of the ancient history and myth as it has come down to us.

 The telling of a story also depends upon to whom you are talking.